rashmichaudhary24/genai-learning-journal/21-Transformers.md

 ## In One Sentence

-The Transformer is a deep learning architecture that processes information using attention instead of recurrence, allowing it to understand relationships between tokens efficiently and in parallel.
+The Transformer is a deep learning architecture that uses attention to understand relationships between tokens and process many tokens in parallel.

 ---